Closed-open morphisms on periodic Floer homology: Twisted cobordism maps on PFH

-For the last statement, we need to show that the $I=0$ moduli space of holomorphic curves is diffeomorphic to the $ind=0$ moduli space of solutions to the Seiberg--Witten equations.
-A special case that $\overline{X} =\mathbb{R} \times Y$ and $(\Omega_X ,J )$ is $\mathbb{R}$--invariant has been proved in \cite{LT}.
+For the last statement, we need to show that the $I=0$ moduli space of holomorphic curves is diffeomorphic to the $\operatorname{ind}=0$ moduli space of solutions to the Seiberg-Witten equations.
+A special case that $\widehat{X} =\mathbb{R} \times Y$ and $(\Omega_X ,J )$ is $\mathbb{R}$-invariant has been proved in \cite{LT}.
 For another special case that the holomorphic current $\mathcal{C}$ is embedded, Taubes's argument can be applied to the cobordism case equally well \cite{GHC}.
 The proofs are mirror modifications of the argument in Taubes' s series papers \cite{T2}, \cite{T3}, \cite{T4}.

-Since Taubes' arguments require much hard analysis on the Seiberg--Witten equations which are beyond scope of this paper.
-We suggest the readers to read \cite{LT} and \cite{GHC} for the relevant settings and more details on Taubes' s idea.
-Also, see Proposition 6.3 of \cite{HT} for the parallel arguments on ECH.
-Here we just outline the main idea as follows.
+Since Taubes' arguments require many hard analysis on the Seiberg-Witten equations which beyond scope of this paper.
+We suggest the readers to read \cite{LT} and \cite{GHC} for the relevant e details on Taubes' s idea.
+Also see Proposition 6.3 of \cite{HT} for the parallel arguments on ECH.
+Here we just outline the main idea as follow.